-4 Case Studies
+4 Case studies

-Brazil and South Africa are both countries that have been included in narratives about global convergence and the "emerging South;" both are included in the "BRICS" group of countries, have one of the highest GDPs per capita in their respective regions, and are classified as upper middle income countries by the World Bank.
-These are countries with some superficial similarities; they have roughly similar levels of GDP per capita, ranging from roughly \$9,000 to \$13,000 during the period in question, (PPP (constant 2011 international \$, WDI 2013), and experienced, as a whole, positive GDP per capita growth during the periods studied.
-Both countries have to some extent followed the pattern described above of "premature" industrialization.
+Brazil and South Africa are both countries that have been included in narratives about global convergence and the 'emerging South'; both are included in the 'BRICS' (Brazil, Russia, India and China) group of countries, have one of the highest GDPs per capita in their respective regions, and are classified as upper middle-income countries by the World Bank.
+These are countries with some superficial similarities; they have roughly similar levels of GDP per capita, ranging from roughly US\$9000 to US\$13000 during the period in question, (purchasing power parity (PPP) [constant 2011 international US\$]) (World Bank 2013), and experienced, as a whole, positive GDP per capita growth during the periods studied.
+Both countries have to some extent followed the pattern described above of 'premature' industrialization.
 Both countries also have a long history of urban/rural and racial inequality.

-4. I South Africa, 1996-2007
+4.1 South Africa, 1996-2007